This page contains information specific for graduate students and their advisors. Visit the official Oregon State University COVID-19 website.

-Students who need help meeting their basic needs should contact the Human Services Resource Center (HSRC).
+Students who need help meeting their basic needs should contact the Human Services Resource Center.

-Spring term academic support services at the Graduate Student Commons (including the Graduate Writing Center, CAPS and others) are making adjustments to provide their services virtually to students.
+Academic support services at the Graduate Student Commons (including the Graduate Writing Center, CAPS and others) are providing their services virtually to students.

 If you have questions about the policies concerning sick leave with pay, please refer to page 28 of the CGE contract.